• Skip to main content

 📋Recipe

-These cabbage rolls are wrapped in green sour cabbage leaves and filled with a savory mixture of rice, onion, smoky ground pork and simple seasonings.
+Here is an old, authentic European recipe for how to make cabbage rolls step by step.
+They're wrapped in green sour cabbage leaves and filled with a savory mixture of rice, onion, smoky ground pork and simple seasonings.

 5 from 2 votes